 The government has announced in its policy statement that it is not desirable for the State to hold a majority interest in the commercial banks for the long term.
-No major changes in the ownership structure of the two state owned commercial banks are planned short term, but according to Treasury fiscal strategy plan for years 2020-2024 the State plans to sell 30% stake in Íslandsbanki between 2020 and 2024.
+According to the 2019 Treasury fiscal strategy plan, the State planned to sell its 30% stake in Íslandsbanki between 2020 and 2024.
+Those plans were however, postponed because of the COVID-19 pandemic and it has not been announced when this plan will resume.

 Securities market activity is concentrated with a single exchange operated as a subsidiary of Nasdaq and as part of the Nasdaq Nordic group.
 Nasdaq CSD is currently the sole securities depository in Iceland.
-The all-share index comprises 20 Icelandic companies.
-Stock market turnover continued to grow until year end 2017 when equity in listed companies changed hands for ISK 630 billion.
-In year 2018 the turnover was ISK 498 billion a decline of 21% between years.
+The all-share index comprises 19 Icelandic companies.
+Stock market turnover declined slightly in year 2018, after a few years of continuous growth, when equity in listed companies changed hands for ISK 491 billion.
+However, the turnover increased by 24% in 2019 when the annual turnover totalled ISK 610 billion.
+In the first three quarters of 2020 the turnover in the stock market was ISK 408 billion and decreased by 10% year-on-year.
 The bond market consists largely of government issues and covered bonds issued by financial institutions.